-Under Virginia law, any person employed by a private institution of higher education who, in their professional or official capacity has reason to suspect that a child is an abused or neglected child, is required to report the matter immediately to child protective services.
-The University also requires that the information be immediately shared with the Title IX Coordinator and the Director of Campus Safety and Emergency Management so the University can ensure timely compliance with Virginia law and enhance the protection of children.
+Under Virginia law and the University's Protection of Minors and Mandatory Reporting of Suspected Child Abuse Policy, any person employed by a private institution of higher education who, in their professional or official capacity has reason to suspect that a child is an abused or neglected child, is required to report the matter immediately to child protective services.
+The University also requires that the information be immediately shared with the Title IX Coordinator and the Director of Campus Safety and Transportation so the University can ensure timely compliance with Virginia law and enhance the protection of children.
 The University will promptly report all suspected child abuse and neglect, including sexual assault, to law enforcement and/or to the Virginia Department of Human Services toll-free child abuse and neglect hotline, at 1-800-522-7096.

 It is the University's intent to act quickly regarding all suspected child abuse.
-For the purposes of this reporting obligation, the word "child" means any individual under the age of 18, and the suspected abuse may involve physical, sexual or other forms of abuse or neglect, regardless of the identity of the suspected perpetrator.
+For the purposes of this reporting obligation, the word "child" means any individual under the age of 18, and the suspected abuse may involve physical, sexual, or other forms of abuse or neglect, regardless of the identity of the suspected perpetrator.
 The duty to report is triggered by reasonable suspicion or belief.
-There is no requirement that you have actual evidence of abuse to report, nor is it the responsibility of any employee, student or volunteer to investigate suspected child abuse.
+There is no requirement that you have actual evidence of abuse to report, nor is it the responsibility of any employee, student, or volunteer to investigate suspected child abuse.
 This is the role of child protective services and law enforcement authorities, who are best positioned to do so.